-Doesn't that verse mean a lot more now?
+Does not that verse mean a lot more now?

-I John 2:4-6 He that says, I know him, and keeps not his commandments, is a liar, and the truth is not in him.
-But whoso keeps his word, in him verily is the love of God perfected: hereby know we that we are in him.
-He that says he abides in him ought himself also so to walk, even as he walked.
+I John 2:4-6 He who says, "I know Him," and does not keep His commandments, is a liar, and the truth is not in him.
+But whoever keeps His word, truly the love of God is perfected in him.
+By this we know that we are in Him.
+He who says he abides in Him ought himself also to walk just as He walked.

 Can two walk together except that they be agreed?
 These things keep tying together all over the place.
 So, do you want to know God and do His will at one and the same time?
 There it is.
 Keep His commandments.
-That's how you come to know God: Don't sin.
+That is how you come to know God: Do not sin.
 Another way of putting it is—overcome and grow in the grace and knowledge of Jesus Christ.
 Brethren, in order to do this, we have to greatly desire to live the eternal life that right now only the Father and the Son have in its reality, and the fullness of what is coming to us.

 Remember the last sermon that I gave in this series.
 Sin destroys ideals, and as we sin the high standards are gradually eroded away and we become willing to accept just about anything.
-Sin destroys innocence, and while it is doing that it produces fear, cynicism, guilt and restlessness.
+Sin destroys innocence, and while it is doing that it produces fear, cynicism, guilt, and restlessness.
 Sin destroys the will, gradually removing the barriers to more sin and the incentive to doing well.
 Sin produces more sin, sickness and pain, and finally death.

 Nothing will ever change unless each person, as he is summoned by God, takes it upon himself to set himself to allow himself to be motivated to use the gifts God gives.
 It takes a lot to do this.
 Jesus warned that it would be difficult.
 He says, "Difficult is the way; narrow is the gate."
 He never hid that from His followers.
-But the fear of God, vision and hope, a deep sense of obligation to Christ, knowing who we are, having a hatred of sin and a strong desire to live eternal life—these things will motivate.
+But the fear of God, vision, and hope, a deep sense of obligation to Christ, knowing who we are, having a hatred of sin, and a strong desire to live eternal life—these things will motivate.

 Now in this series we did not even consider faith and love.
 Faith undergirds the entire process and it manifests itself as a reality in our lives through love.
 Now turn with me and we will conclude in John 14, and in verse 6.

-John 14:6 Jesus said unto him, I am the way, the truth, and the life: no man comes unto the Father, but by me.
+John 14:6 Jesus said to him, "I am the way, the truth, and the life.
+No one comes to the Father except through Me."

 So I think that this series has given us a number of things to think about and I hope that it proves to be valuable to you in making sense of the life that God has called us to, making sense in terms of what we are to do and where we are to head, that the most important thing in our life at this time is to overcome and grow.
-It's to learn to live God's way.
+It is to learn to live God's way.
 It is to learn to live eternal life.